wevote/WebAppPublic/docs/README_MAC_SIMPLIFIED_INSTALL.md

      `(3.11.8) $ brew install openssl`
      If it is already installed, no worries!

-29. Link libssl and libcrypto so that pip can find them:
+29. Link libssl and libcrypto so that pip can find them.
+If this step fails you can continue with the rest of the installation:
      ```
      $ ln -s /usr/local/opt/openssl/lib/libcrypto.dylib /usr/local/lib/libcrypto.dylib
      $ ln -s /usr/local/opt/openssl/lib/libssl.dylib /usr/local/lib/libssl.dylib
      ```
-30. Install libmagic
+30. Install libmagic.
+If this fails you can continue with the rest of the installation:

      `(3.11.8) $ brew install libmagic`